saleor/saleor-docs/docs/integrations/elasticsearch.md

 > **Note**
 >
-> By default, all indexed objects (products, users, orders) are reindexed every time they are changed.
+> By default, all indexed objects (products, users, orders) are re-indexed every time they are changed.

 ## Search integration architecture

 Search backends use [Elasticsearch DSL](https://github.com/elastic/elasticsearch-dsl-py) for query definition in saleor/search/backends.

-There are two backends defined for elasticsearch integration:
+There are two backends defined for Elasticsearch integration:
-* [storefront](https://github.com/mirumee/saleor/blob/master/saleor/search/backends/elasticsearch_storefront.py) - Storefront search uses only storefront index for product only search.
+* [storefront](https://github.com/mirumee/saleor/blob/master/saleor/search/backends/elasticsearch_storefront.py) - Storefront search uses only the storefront index for a product-only search.
-* [dashboard](https://github.com/mirumee/saleor/blob/master/saleor/search/backends/elasticsearch_dashboard.py) - dashboard backend performs additional searches in users and orders indexes as well.
+* [dashboard](https://github.com/mirumee/saleor/blob/master/saleor/search/backends/elasticsearch_dashboard.py) - The dashboard backend performs additional searches in user and order indexes.

 ## Testing

 There are two levels of testing for search functionality.
-Syntax of Elasticsearch queries is ensured by unit tests for backend, [integration](https://github.com/saleor/saleor/tests/test_search.py) testing is done using [VCR.py](https://github.com/kevin1024/vcrpy) to mock external communication.
+Syntax of Elasticsearch queries is ensured by unit tests for the backend; [integration](https://github.com/saleor/saleor/tests/test_search.py) testing is done using [VCR.py](https://github.com/kevin1024/vcrpy) to mock external communication.

 > **Note**
 >